 Or, if you'd rather learn on the job and become self-employed later...

-The great thing about starting a business in any of these three areas is that start-up costs are usually low, as most pet owners will just want to know that you’re reliable and trustworthy with enthusiasm for their pet.
+The great thing about starting a business in any of these three areas is that start-up costs are usually low, as most pet owners will just want to know that you’re reliable and trustworthy, with enthusiasm for their pet.

-Even though trust is key, accidents can happen, so it’s important to invest in insurance to protect you and your business from any costs that result from a pet becoming injured or unwell whilst in your care.
+Even though trust is key, accidents can happen, so it’s important to invest in insurance to protect you and your business from any costs that result from a pet becoming injured or unwell while in your care.
 The price of insurance will vary depending on your individual circumstances, but it’s always better to be safe than sorry.

 14. Personal training/fitness instructing